How to Make Tarka Daal

 All these spices are very strong in flavour so with these try and stick to the quantities.

 When you have all your spices ready it is time to roast them.
 This is a very important stage in the process as it starts to release all the flavours (oils) in the seeds so when you grind them you get the maximum flavour.

-Start with a dry frying pan and add all your spices on a low to medium heat.
+Start with a dry frying pan and add all your spices put on a low to medium heat.
 Gently shake the pan every few minutes, you don’t want to see too much colour on the seeds.
-If the seeds look like they are colouring too fast, then turn the heat down.
-After about 10 mins you should be able to smell the spices.
-Transfer to a plate and allow to cool.
+If the seeds look like they are colouring too fast then turn down the heat.
+After about 10 mins you should be able the smell the spices then transfer to a plate and allow to cool.

 ½ Bulb of Garlic